nemac/ephem/README.md

 for the year 1997 for the given latitude and longitude, expressed in the 'US/Eastern' timezone.

-This program uses python and requires on the python `ephem` and `pytz` modules, which are readily available in python package management systems, or in many operating system repositories.
-(For example, on CentOS, you can type `yum install ephem pytz` to install both of them.)
+This program uses python and requires on the python `pyephem` and `pytz` modules, which are readily available in python package management systems, or in many operating system repositories.
+(For example, on CentOS, you can type `yum install pyephem pytz` to install both of them.)